Executive Summary Guide

 - Be specific.
 Don’t write vague statements like “canning was dangerous.”
 Include a real subject, time period, and specific examples: “Because of scares with botulism, mercury, and BPA, consumers have at various points throughout the 20th century questioned the safety of canned goods.”

 - Provide specific citations.
 This forces you to double check your own memory and interpretation of the readings, and helps you avoid making false claims.
 In your references to the readings, use page numbers in parentheses.

 - Revise, revise, revise.
-Once you have a complete draft of everything you want to say, you are about 50% done.
+Once you have a complete draft of everything you want to say, you are about half done.
 Set it aside (and budget time for this!), then come back and economize your prose.
 Remove simple sentences that force you to be unnecessarily verbose.
 See the revision guide.
 Revisions are hard!
 But they are the only way to make your writing—and your THINKING—shine.

 It is always worthwhile to talk about these things in class; don’t hesitate to ask.
 Email is OK, too, especially for quick questions.